Danny7R/Fall_Detection_1D-CNN/README.md

-# Fall Detection using 1D-CNN
+# Fall Detection using accelation data and 1D-CNN